atomictag/Kinetic.MultiTouch/README.md

     Kinetic.MultiTouch.DRAGMOVE,   // "dragmove:multitouch"
     Kinetic.MultiTouch.DRAGEND,    // "dragend:multitouch"

-So in order to to listen to multi-touch events you simply have to do:
+In order to to listen to multi-touch events you simply have to do:

     node.on(Kinetic.MultiTouch.TAP, function(evt) {
       ... // evt is currently a Touchy "point", not a real TouchEvent